What is COBRA?

-Continuation of coverage under COBRA is also available if your child loses dependent status (attains age 24 or is no longer a full-time student) under the group health plan.
-You must notify HRD within 60 days of this event to ensure proper processing of this qualifying event.
+Continuation of coverage under COBRA is also available if your child loses dependent status under the group health plan.
+You must notify HRD within 30 days of this event to ensure proper processing of this qualifying event.

 Dependents will have 60 days from the date of the qualifying event to choose to continue coverage.
 Contact HRD immediately to initiate the appropriate paperwork.

 In these cases, continuation of coverage may be provided for up to 36 months, or until the earliest of the following:

 - The employer no longer offers any group health plan,

 - Your dependents fail to pay the premium,

 - Your dependents become entitled to Medicare, or

 - Your dependents become covered under another group health plan (unless there is a pre-existing condition that is limited or excluded from coverage under the new plan).